DeclanChidlow/vale.rocks/blog/feed/documents/Everything_Is_Chrome.md

 Google has an extension platform with their Web Store.
 It allows developers to post extensions that allow users to increase the capabilities of their browser.
 There are many excellent extensions that come with this, but perhaps the most useful are ad blockers.

 Ad blockers completely remove advertisements from the document flow, significantly improving the user experience.
-Alphabet Inc, the company behind Google, makes most of their money through these ads and, as such, isn't much a fan of ad blockers.
+Alphabet Inc, the company behind Google, makes a lot of their money through these ads and, as such, isn't much a fan of ad blockers.

 To combat this, they're implementing Manifest v3.
 In the context of a browser extension, a manifest file determines things such as what permissions an extension needs to run.
 Version 3 will restrict the ability of tools that manipulate network requests.